A Surprising Benefit of the COVID – 19 Quarantine

 Conclusion

 Why did it take quarantine, then, to notice that I needed to pause and really find myself?
 Why was I not made aware of the benefits before-hand?
-It makes me wonder how powerful a bit of quiet reflection could be, how much it could change our well-being.
+It makes me wonder how powerful a bit of quiet reflection could be, how much it could change our well-being — and if our busy routines and normal lifestyles, outside of a quarantine, are hampering this ability.

 References